 Unsent Letters ( by Hearth’s Artistic Director, Polly Wright) explores well researched issues around BAME mental health, addiction and adoption.

-Unsent Letters is performed by Deborah Tracey whose theatre work includes: A Mad World My Masters (Royal Shakespeare Company), The Last Women (Belgrade) and Alice’s Adventures Underground (Les Enfants Terribles) and the Hearth Centre.
+This reading of Unsent Letters is performed by Deborah Tracey (pictured right) whose theatre work includes: A Mad World My Masters (Royal Shakespeare Company), The Last Women (Belgrade) and Alice’s Adventures Underground (Les Enfants Terribles) and the Hearth Centre.

 Deb’s television and film work includes: Doctors (BBC) Obsessions (Discovery ID), Fee Fi Fo...Yum (BBC), Absolutely Fabulous: The Movie (Fox Searchlight) and Patient Zero (Sony Pictures).
 She also writes and performs her own critically acclaimed stage shows, Death of a Beauty Saleswoman and Fades, Braids and Keeping it Real